perticascatalin/Research/README.md

 ### 7. Related work

 Links to information theory and deep learning [X], [Y].
+Sorting-related experiments with deep learning [A], [B].

 The importance of prior information and pre-learned intermediate concepts.
 Composition of 2 highly non-linear tasks and other hypothesis such as local minima obstacle and guided/transfer learning [X].

-Gradients in highly composed functions or hard constraints [Y].
+Gradients in highly composed functions or hard constraints.
+Accuracy as a function of input dimensionality.
+Gradient based methods cannot learn reasonably fast random parities and linear-periodic functions [Y].

 There are some other works where simple algorithms are inferred via neural networks.
 For example, in [A], the operations of copying and sorting an array are performed with a fully differentiable network connected to an eternal memory via attention.

 In another approach, [B] presents a sorting experiment for sets of numbers using a sequence to sequence model.
+The fundamental question which the study raises is how to represent sets as a sequence when the underlying order is not known or doesn't exist.

 ### 8. References